tsujigiri/vote-o-scope/README.md

 Elevator pitch: It's a match-making machine for elections!

-Vote-o-Scope lets you assemble statements and collect positions to those statement from to-be-elected representatives and parties.
+Vote-o-Scope lets you assemble statements and collect positions to those statements from to-be-elected representatives or parties.

-Voters can then click through the statements themselves, put in their own positions by clicking *agree*, *disagree* or *neutral* and then see an overview of what party or representative matches best.
+Voters can then click through the statements, put in their own positions by clicking *agree*, *disagree* or *neutral* and then see an overview of what party or representative matches best.

 ## Setup